 American Express® Personal Savings is their high yield savings product.
 They also have certificates of deposit as well but they do not have a checking account, you are permitted to link up to three of those from external banks.

-It’s a decent place to park cash you aren’t using in your Betterment account, which is a nice-to-have feature to have since many other brokerages pay nearly nothing on your cash deposits.
+It’s a decent place to park cash you aren’t using in your Betterment account (you must have an account), which is a nice-to-have feature to have since many other brokerages pay nearly nothing on your cash deposits.

 Common Questions about Online Savings Accounts

 Here are a few questions I get asked a lot when it comes to these online savings accounts.

 Online savings accounts are just like regular savings accounts.
 The big difference is that many of the banks that offer online savings accounts don’t have physical locations you can visit.
 Your main point of contact is through an app or online banking.

 Many of the banks also offer online checking accounts that work just like regular checking accounts.
 The app will usually let you deposit checks by taking a picture of the front and back.
 You can access your money through a regular ATM and many banks have partnerships with national ATM networks like Allpoint.

 If online savings accounts are just like savings accounts without physical locations, what’s the benefit of getting an online savings account?
 They have much higher interest rates.
 If you ever look at the interest rate of a regular bank, it’s usually ridiculously low.

 For example, as of this writing, the interest rate at Bank of America’s savings account is 0.01% APY.
 It’s basically zero and it has been for a long time.
 Ally Bank’s interest rate is 0.60% APY.

 Online banks tend to have much lower fees too.
 Ally Bank doesn’t have a maintenance fee and no minimum balance.
 Bank of America’s Core Checking has a $12 monthly fee that is waived if you maintain a balance of $1,500 or have a qualifying direct deposit of $250+.